 The results of HTE analysis based on these three variables are shown below.
 None of the effects are significant.

 The results based on `pre-score` may indicate that our test questions were sufficiently neutral to remove any effect.
 Nevertheless, some prior literature has found HTE based on misinformation susceptibility measured indirectly.
-Our results based on `KnowSpot` and `SeenManipulative` may indicate that participants struggle to self-identify their own susceptibility.
+Our results based on `KnowSpot` and `SeenManipulative` may indicate that participants struggle to self-identify their own susceptibility (see our correlation graph below).

 H8 - Political Ideology